Getting started

 Making your first request

 This example demonstrates how to retrieve a list of all users on your account.
-To make the request we will use the Postman HTTP tool (available for free from http://www.postman.com), however any scripting or coding language capable of creating HTTP requests can be used to interact with the ExpenseIn API.
+To make the request we will use the Postman HTTP tool (available for free from PostMan), however any scripting or coding language capable of creating HTTP requests can be used to interact with the ExpenseIn API.

 Within an existing Postman workspace, choose Add Request to create a new request.